makeabledk/laravel-cloud-images/readme.md

 Note that image-serving URL's can take up to 24 hours to clear from cache

-### Generating images on the fly
+### The good stuff: Generating images on the fly

 Now that our image is served by Google, we can manipulate it on the fly.
-Yay!

 All you have to do to start manipulating images, is an instance of `ImageFactory`: